How to win text competitions

 Validating receipts on entry is expensive for promoters though, so most of the time only the winners will be asked to upload or email a photo of their receipt.
 For some prize draws that are advertised as purchase-necessary, winners are not asked to provide any evidence of a purchase at all.
 These comps usually require you to text a barcode number – some promoters think this is enough evidence that you’ve made a purchase!
 However, if the T&Cs state a purchase is required then it’s a BIG risk to enter without making one – I’ve heard of several winners who didn’t get their prize as they couldn’t produce valid receipt(s).

-Several of the purchase comps featured on my Compers Shopping List are SNR text entry.
+Several of the purchase comps featured on my Compers Shopping List are SNR text entry, and they are also included in my list of current standard rate UK text-to-win competitions.

 5. Enter as many times as you can